Australia is at a crossroads these days.

 Get Your Complete Sounds of Australian English

-It is not necessary for comprehension for everyone to have the same Standard Australian English accent.
+It is not necessary for comprehension for everyone to have the same Mainstream Australian English accent.

 Can I tell you that in 100 years time English will sound very different to now?